BioKIDS home

 How do they communicate with each other?

-Northern cardinals use mostly songs and body signals to communicate.
-Male and female cardinals both sing.
-Their songs are loud, beautiful whistled phrases.
-Some songs you may hear sound like "whoit whoit whoit " and "whacheer whacheer."
+Northern cardinals use mostly songs and body signals to communicate with each other.
+Male and female cardinals both sing loud, beautiful whistled phrases.
+Some songs you may hear sound like "whoit whoit whoit" and "whacheer whacheer."
 These songs are used to defend territories and to attract mates.
 Male and female cardinals use "chip" calls to keep contact with their mate and to signal alarm.
-They may also signal alarm using body signals, such as "tail-flicks" and raising and lowering the crest of feathers on top of their head.
+They may also signal alarm using body signals, such as flicking their tails and raising and lowering the crest of feathers on top of their head.

 What do they eat?

 Most of what northern cardinals eat is weed and sunflower seeds, grains, and fruits.
+Northern cardinals have large, strong beaks are specialized to crack open seeds.
 They prefer seeds that are easily husked.
-They also eat some insects and feed their young almost exclusively insects.
+They will also eat some insects and feed their young almost exclusively insects.
 Northern cardinals are less choosy during winter when food is harder to find.

 What eats them and how do they avoid being eaten?